Azure/batch-shipyard/docs/80-batch-shipyard-multi-instance-tasks.md

 ### Automation!
 Nearly all of the Docker runtime complexities are taken care of by the Batch Shipyard tooling.
-The user just needs to ensure that their MPI Docker images are either constructed with the aforementioned accommodations or are able to provide sufficient commands to the coordination/application commands to work with the Azure Batch compute node environment.
+The user just needs to ensure that their MPI Docker images are either constructed with the aforementioned accommodations and/or are able to provide sufficient commands to the coordination/application commands to work with the Azure Batch compute node environment.